mitmedialab/unhangout-installer/INSTALL.md

  * On production environments, all essential services are monitored via monit, and start/stop/restart of the services should be handled via [monit commands](http://mmonit.com/monit/documentation/monit.html#Arguments).
  * On Vagrant installations, the unhangout codebase can also be accessed directly from the host machine, in the <code>unhangout</code> directory inside the <code>VM_INSTALL_DIR</code> directory specified in <code>settings.sh</code>.
 This enables use of your favorite editor instead of the more limited options on the virtual machine.
  * The unhangout code base is a git clone, and git is installed and ready to use with it.

+## Known issues

+ * Vagrant installations using <code>vagrant/development-environment-init.sh</code> have a glitch where the Unhangout service doesn't have access to the files on the host machine until after boot.
+Each time the VM is rebooted, you must log into the server and run <code>service unhangout start</code> to activate the Unhangout node service.
+ * Production installations fail to start the Unhangout service and its Monit monitoring after the initial Salt deployment.
+Running <code>service unhangout start</code>, followed by <code>monit start unhangout</code> fixes the issue.
+Subsequent server reboots do not have this issue.